MarcusKlapprodt/pipedrive_dashboard/README.md

 ## How to install
  - clone the repo
- - set up venv with pyhton 3.9
+ - set up venv with `python 3.9`
  - pip install -r requirements.txt
- - store your api-key in a .key.json file (might be deprecated by Pipedrive in the future)
+ - store your api-key in a `.key.json` file (might be deprecated by Pipedrive in the future)
- - store user keys in ´/keys/users.json´
+ - store user keys in `/keys/users.json`